thingsboard/thingsboard-pe-docker-compose/README.md

 # Docker configuration for ThingsBoard Microservices

-This folder containing scripts and Docker Compose configurations to run ThingsBoard in Microservices mode.
+This folder containing scripts and Docker Compose configurations to run ThingsBoard with Cassandra database.

-See official [documentation page](https://thingsboard.io/docs/user-guide/install/pe/cluster-setup/) for more details.
+See official [documentation page](https://thingsboard.io/docs/user-guide/install/pe/docker-cassandra/) for more details.